Pyloric stenosis is a condition where the passage (pylorus) between the stomach and small bowel (duodenum) becomes narrower.

 The thickened pyloric muscle can be felt, especially during feeding, as a small, hard lump on the right side of the baby’s stomach.
 The muscles around the stomach can sometimes be seen straining, moving from left to right as they try to push milk through the pylorus.

-Your child’s doctor will ask you lots of questions and may want to examine your baby during a feed to observe any vomiting.
+The child’s doctor will ask lots of questions and may want to examine the baby during a feed to observe any vomiting.

 Sometimes the doctors may want to confirm the diagnosis using tests and scans.
 These can include an ultrasound scan, like the ones used in pregnancy, to get a picture of the thickened muscle.

 Pyloric stenosis is usually treated in an operation under general anaesthetic, lasting about 30 minutes.
 The operation is called a pyloromyotomy.
 Most are carried out using keyhole surgery (laparoscopically) but occasionally open surgery is suggested.

 The effects of pyloric stenosis, like dehydration due to the vomiting, can become serious quite quickly in children, and so there are no alternatives to the operation.

 The child will usually be transferred to GOSH from your local hospital.

 If the child is dehydrated, he or she will need a ‘drip’ of fluids for a while before the operation.
 This will make sure that the child’s blood contains the right balance of salts and minerals, and treats the dehydration.
 The child will have the operation once his or her blood test results are normal.